Rail rolling stock in New South Wales: 1981 Goninan power and trailer cars

-Tangaras
+T set (Tangara)

-In 1988, the "third generation" train, called Tangara – an aboriginal word meaning "to go", was introduced.
+In 1988, the "third generation" train, called Tangara – an Aboriginal word meaning "to go", was introduced.
 This train marked a radical departure from the previous double deck car design both in appearance and technically.
 The Tangara is the last publicly funded electric rolling stock built for CityRail – all future electric trains are being built and operated under public–private partnership agreements.
 A total of 450 T set cars were introduced between 1988 and 1994, allowing the withdrawal of the remaining single deck suburban passenger cars in 1993.

 Eighty G set cars featuring toilets, high-backed reversible seating and passenger door opening controls were built between 1994 and 1996.
 These generally operated on outer-suburban runs, typically to Wollongong, Springwood and Gosford, though they also sometimes operated in suburban service.
 These outer-suburban sets allowed the retirement of the last remaining single-deck U sets in 1996.
 One set, G7, was experimentally fitted with dual-voltage A/C traction.
 This set was extensively damaged in the Waterfall rail accident in January 2003 and scrapped after completion of the coronial inquiry into the accident.

 In 2010, a refurbishment program began for all Tangaras, which were by then nearly 20 years old and showing signs of wear and tear.
 This work involved reupholstered seats, new flooring and handrails, relocated end saloon partitions and a complete internal repaint.
 Inter-car doors and handrails are repainted yellow, and the interiors share common fittings with the Millennium and OSCAR cars.
 The former outer-suburban G sets have been retargeted as T sets from T101 onwards and the cars recoded from OD, ON and ONL to the suburban D & N codings, retaining the same 58xx and 68xx number series.
 The former ONL cars have had their toilet and water cooler removed and replaced with longitudinal seating, but without the luggage racks found elsewhere in these cars.

-Millenniums
+M set (Millennium)

-From 2002, 140 "fourth generation" carriages were introduced, known as Millennium trains or M sets.
+From 2002, 140 "fourth generation" carriages were introduced.
 These trains allowed the withdrawal of the Tulloch trailer cars.
 These were the first passenger trains in NSW to introduce automatic passenger information displays and announcements.
 The design of the M sets formed the basis for the design of H sets and A sets.
 These trains are maintained by Downer Rail at the Auburn Maintenance Centre.

 While the Millennium trains are suitable for division into four-car sets, they are normally kept coupled as eight-cars sets at all times.